AhoyLemon/startHere/README.md

-# startHere
- There are many boilerplates.
+# There are many boilerplates.
 This one is mine.

 ## What is this?
 This is the starting point that I ([Lemon](https://ahoylemon.xyz)) use every time I make a new website.
 It's built using my own aesthetics.